Updated Mar 03, 2026

-Students ask for embedded, subject-specific and equitable careers support that links explicitly to assessment expectations and visible pathways into work.
-In UK National Student Survey (NSS) open-text, students discussing Career guidance support show 68.8% Positive with a sentiment index of +34.7 across 9,041 comments.
-For economics, careers input is also positive (+29.7), but the prominence of assessment concerns in the subject, with Feedback taking 9.8% of comments, means advice works best when it connects employability to assessment briefs, marking criteria and selection processes.
-The category aggregates sector discussion of careers and employability, while the CAH code groups feedback for this discipline; their signals shape the priorities below.
+career guidance, supporteconomicsEconomics students are clear about what works: careers support that is embedded, subject-specific, and equitable.
+Guidance lands best when it links directly to assessment expectations and makes pathways into work visible.
+In UK National Student Survey (NSS) open-text comments, students discussing Career guidance support show 68.8% positive, with a sentiment index of +34.7 across 9,041 comments.
+For economics, careers input is also positive (+29.7), but assessment concerns are more prominent.
+The Feedback topic accounts for 9.8% of comments, so advice lands best when it connects employability to assessment briefs, marking criteria, and selection processes.
+The category aggregates sector discussion of careers and employability, while the CAH code groups feedback for this discipline.
+Together, they shape the priorities below.

-Understanding the specific needs and views of economics students in relation to career guidance and support matters for staff and institutions.
-Economics spans roles in finance, policy and international organisations, so careers services should tailor advice and make the links between curricular skills and labour-market requirements explicit.
-Analysing the student voice through surveys and text analysis enables providers to evaluate careers provision, identify gaps and prioritise improvements that align with student expectations.
+Understanding what economics students need from career guidance matters for staff and institutions.
+Economics spans roles in finance, policy, consulting, international organisations, and academia.
+Careers teams should tailor advice and make links between curricular skills and labour-market requirements explicit.
+Analysing the student voice through surveys and text analysis enables providers to evaluate careers provision, identify gaps, and prioritise improvements that align with student expectations.

 What are the distinctive career aspirations of economics students?

-Economics students express interests across finance, public policy, consulting, international organisations and academia.
-This diversity requires specialised guidance that aligns academic choices with next steps.
-Corporate finance attracts those drawn to markets; policy roles suit students who want to apply analysis to public outcomes; consulting offers direct application of economic theory to organisational problems; academia appeals to those motivated by research and teaching.
+Economics students express interests across finance, public policy, consulting, international organisations, and academia.
+With so many routes, guidance works best when it helps students compare options and align academic choices with next steps.
+Corporate finance attracts those drawn to markets, while policy roles suit students who want to apply analysis to public outcomes.
+Consulting offers direct application of economic theory to organisational problems, and academia appeals to those motivated by research and teaching.
 Staff should combine core services with industry-specific preparation: structured mentorship, sessions comparing routes, and workshops that integrate technical skills with professional behaviours.
 Collaboration with employers to deliver talks and panels, mapped to module timelines, strengthens understanding and networking.
 Such targeted support helps bridge aspirations and opportunity.

 Where do economics students perceive gaps in career guidance?

-Students often describe generic advice that does not address sector practices or international job-search norms.
-Signals from the category show that some cohorts, including international and disabled students, feel less well served, so providers should ensure equitable access and follow-through.
+Students often describe advice as too generic and not tailored to sector practices or international job-search norms.
+In the wider careers category, some cohorts, including international and disabled students, feel less well served, so providers should ensure equitable access and follow-through.
 Students also want more up-to-date insight into policy and global analysis roles, and stronger engagement with alumni who can translate current market conditions into practical advice.
 Addressing these gaps means integrating careers activities within the programme, scheduling workshops against assessment calendars, and building partnerships with industry experts and alumni so that guidance is timely and relevant to the cohort.

 How should data shape career advice for economics?

 Students trained in analysis expect evidence-based guidance.
-Using employment trends, sector briefings and destination data makes advice more credible, provided staff translate the numbers into actionable steps.
+Using employment trends, sector briefings, and destination data makes advice more credible, if staff translate the numbers into actionable steps.
 Make outcomes and pathways visible with annotated CVs and applications by discipline, and show how skills gained in modules map to selection criteria.
 Balance quantitative signals with tailored coaching that respects individual aspirations and socio-economic contexts.
-Staff development should cover interpretation of data, labour-market literacy and the interpersonal skills required for supportive, confidence-building guidance.
+Staff development should cover interpretation of data, labour-market literacy, and the interpersonal skills required for supportive, confidence-building guidance.

 How do skills development and practical experience strengthen readiness?

-Internships, placements and live projects help students apply economic principles in real contexts and improve employability.
-While placements feature only marginally in economics compared with the sector, case competitions, consultancy projects and data labs provide rigorous, authentic experience.
-Programmes can integrate these into modules, assess them appropriately and signpost external opportunities.
+Internships, placements, and live projects help students apply economic principles in real contexts and improve employability.
+While placements feature only marginally in economics compared with the sector overall, case competitions, consultancy projects, and data labs provide rigorous, authentic experience.
+Programmes can integrate these into modules, assess them appropriately, and signpost external opportunities.
 Careers teams should publish placement and internship conversion rates by discipline and cohort, and use student feedback to refine opportunities.
 Involving students in the design of competitions and projects increases engagement and relevance.

 What networking and mentoring works?